 Sponsor.
 This is the main person overseeing the project, typically someone in the C-suite, such as the chief human resources officer (CHRO), CIO or CFO.
 They make key decisions and keep the initiative aligned with the business strategy.

 Selection manager.
-The selection manager is the de facto project manager for the product evaluation and selection process, often a senior HR manager, such as the HRIS director, or a member of the central project management office.
+The selection manager is the de facto project manager for the product evaluation and selection process.
+This is often a senior HR manager, such as the HRIS director, or a member of the central project management office.

 Selection advisor.
 Typically, this role is filled by an outside consultant, but it could be an internal person with similar expertise in requirements planning, RFP preparation and other formal steps.